Gold mining in Scotland: Medieval records

-16th-century mining
+16th century

 Mines were opened in 1502 during the reign of James IV of Scotland.
 The chronicle of Boece and Bellenden mentions the success of the mines of James IV in Clydesdale where gold and azure, a blue copper mineral, were found with little labour.
 James IV sent his Italian alchemist John Damian to view the workings at Crawfurdmuir in March 1513.

 The French-born governor or Regent of Scotland, John Stewart, Duke of Albany had a medallion minted from Scottish gold from Crawford Muir in Lanarkshire.
 Albany employed a French refiner called John Drane.
 In February 1516, William Cockburn of Skirling was permitted to employ 24 miners at Crawfordmuir.
 In March 1516, the infant James V of Scotland and Regent Albany leased rights to mine for gold, silver, tin and other metals on Crawford Moor and other places to Patrick Hamilton of Kincavil.

 In December 1525 or January 1526, Gunther von Lauichz, a servant of Christian II of Denmark and the German Joachim Hochstetter, were sent to prospect for gold.
 John Carmichael younger of Meadowflat undertook to help support their rights.
 Hochstetter and his brothers made a contract with the king's guardian, Archibald Douglas, 6th Earl of Angus (husband of Margaret Tudor), to mint Scotland's silver coinage, but were subsequently employed by Henry VIII at the Combe Martin silver mines.
 They left after a short period to work in Hungary.